Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 :::info
 If you have not already read the [Using NetworkSceneManager](using-networkscenemanager.md) document, it is highly recommended to do so before proceeding.
 :::

-## Client Synchronization
+## Scene Event Associations
 In the "Using NetworkSceneManager" document you learned that the term "Scene Event" refers to all subsequent scene events that transpire over time after a server has initiated a load or unload Scene Event.
-For most purposes this is true, however there is one type of Scene Event that covers much more than loading or unloading a single scene:  `SceneEventType.Synchronize` (synchronize event).
+For most purposes this is true, however `SceneEventType.Synchronize` is one more unique type of Scene Event that covers much more than loading or unloading a single scene.
+In order to better understand the associations between scene event types, it is better to see them grouped together:

-Client synchronization doesn't just involve loading or unloading a scene.
-It also handles the following for a newly connected and approved client:
+### Loading:
+**Initiating Scene Event**: `SceneEventType.Load`<br/>
+**Associated Scene Events**:
+- `SceneEventType.LoadComplete`: <br/>
+signifies that a scene has been loaded locally.
+Clients send this event to the server.
+- `SceneEventType.LoadEventCompleted`: <br/>
+signifies that the server and all clients have finished loading the scene and signifies that the Scene Event has completed.

+### Unloading:
+**Initiating Scene Event**: `SceneEventType.Unload`<br/>
+**Associated Scene Events**:
+- `SceneEventType.UnloadComplete`: <br/>
+signifies that a scene has been unloaded locally.
+Clients send this event to the server.
+- `SceneEventType.UnloadEventCompleted`: <br/>
+signifies that the server and all clients have finished unloading the scene and signifies that the Scene Event has completed.

+### Synchronization:
+This is automatically happens after a client is connected and approved.<br/>
+**Initiating Scene Event**: `SceneEventType.Synchronize`<br/>
+**Associated Scene Events**:
+- `SceneEventType.SynchronizeComplete`: <br/>
+signifies that the client has finished loading all scenes and locally spawned all Netcode objects.
+The client sends this scene event message back to the server.
+This message also includes a list of `NetworkObject.NetworkObjectId`s for all of the `NetworkObject`s the client spawned.
+- `SceneEventType.ReSynchronize`: <br/>
+signifies that the server determines the client needs to be "re-synchronized" because one or more `NetworkObject`s were despawned while the client was synchronizing.
+This message is sent to the client with a `NetworkObject.NetworkObjectId` list for all `NetworkObject`s the client needs to despawn.

+## Client Synchronization Details
+While client synchronization does fall partially outside of the scene management realm, it ended up making more sense to handle the initial client synchronization via the `NetworkSceneManager` since a large portion of the synchronization process involves loading scenes and synchronizing in-scene placed `NetworkObjects`.
-- Scene synchronization is the first thing a client performs during the synchronization process.
+- Scene synchronization is the first thing a client processes.
     - The synchronization message includes a list of all scenes the server has loaded via the `NetworkSceneManager`.
     - The client will load all of these scenes before proceeding to the `NetworkObject` synchronization.
         - This approach was used in order to assure all `GameObject`, `NetworkObject`, and `NetworkBehaviour` dependencies are loaded and instantiated before a client attempts to locally spawn a `NetworkObject`.